lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 ## Context

 SCP: Dystopia addon "v2" is a remake.
-We're rebuilding because the v1 (2021~2023) has been obliterated by recent Minecraft updates.
+I'm rebuilding because the v1 (2021~2023) has been obliterated by recent Minecraft updates.

-Actually, this is our second attempt to remake it.
+Actually, this is my second attempt to remake it.
 First attempt was few years ago: https://mcpedl.com/scp-dystopia-redefined/

 Now, this one (the *second attempt* you're looking at right now) was suppoed to be focusing on simply making the old features, and that's why I named it "v2".

-**We've lost quite some development velocity on this one**.
+**I've lost quite some development velocity on this one**.
 This is what happened:
-1. We added many new features.
+1. I added many new features.
 2. Maintenance of new features took precedence.
 3. Some parts of new features got messy and outdated.
-4. <ins>Taking so long to upgrade "outdated new features", which we still haven't finished it yet.</ins>
+4. <ins>Taking so long to upgrade "outdated new features", which I still haven't finished it yet.</ins>

-We are very much annoyed by what I stated above, all of this and still in alpha development stage. :sob:
+I'm very much annoyed by what I stated above, all of this and still in alpha development stage. :sob:

 ## What will happen

-We decided to leave this repository for now, and move on to a [separate repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**
+I decided to leave this repository for now, and move on to a [separate repository](https://github.com/lc-studios-mc/scp-dystopia-v1-restoration) for a clearer goal: **Restoration.**

 Note that the separate repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.
-<ins>We'd like to add them back once the restoration part is complete.</ins>
+<ins>But I'd like to add them back once the restoration part is complete.</ins>

 ## Lastly